erinfox/ruby-syntax/active-record-challenge.md

 editor::template ^^
 campaign = one broadcast
 broadcast = the actual broadcast that gets sent by a campaign.
-An AB test campaign has 3 broadcasts
+An AB test campaign has 3 broadcasts campaign variant = one of the broadcast within the campaign

 STEPS ----
 "Where are you" / what obj do you have in hand right now?